Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2020.

 The move towards wireless earbuds has seen the market boom in recent years and you've no shortage of models to choose from.
 One big appeal is the freedom.
 With no wires running between headphones and phone, wireless earbuds won't restrict your movement one bit.
 That's handy for commuting and general day-to-day life and great if you're the sporty type.

-Some wireless earbuds are true wireless designs too.
-These don't even have a cable or neckband connecting the buds together, meaning they look just like earplugs.
-Other extras include noise-cancelling tech, touch controls, carry cases that can double as portable chargers, and some models even boast a built-in heart rate monitor (the ear is a good place to measure your pulse).
+Some wireless earbuds have a cable or neckband connecting the buds together, but many of the options you'll see on the list below don't – they look just like earplugs.
+Other extras can include noise-cancelling tech, touch controls and carry cases that double as chargers.

-With all this tech on offer, it's no wonder so many companies are releasing wireless earbuds.
-More choice is always good for consumers, but it can make finding the best wireless earbuds for you a bit of a minefield.
+With so many models and so much tech on offer, it can make finding the best wireless earbuds for you a bit of a minefield.

 Thankfully help is at hand.
 We've rounded up the best wireless earbuds on the market, drawing on our extensive back catalogue of in-depth reviews of Bluetooth in-ears.
-So whether you want the comfiest pair on the planet, one with brilliant battery life or just want to know what are the best-sounding wireless earbuds on the market, we're sure to have a pair of buds for you.
+So whether you want the comfiest pair on the planet, one with brilliant battery life or just want the wireless earbuds with the best sound on the market, we're sure to have a pair of buds for you...

 Sony's second ever pair of true wireless earbuds, the WF-1000XM3s offer solid and stable Bluetooth connectivity and stellar noise-cancelling, which is a clear cut above the competition.